Joey Meneses: Boston Red Sox

 On January 23, 2020, Meneses signed a minor league deal with the Boston Red Sox.
 After the 2020 minor league season was canceled, he was re-signed by the Red Sox in early November to a minor-league deal.
 After the 2020 season, he played for Tomateros de Culiacán of the LMP.
 He was assigned to the Portland Sea Dogs of Double-A Northeast to begin the 2021 season, and was promoted to the Worcester Red Sox of Triple-A East in early August.
-He elected free agency on November 7, 2021.
+He elected free agency following the season on November 7, 2021.

 Washington Nationals

-On January 13, 2022, Meneses signed a minor league deal with the Washington Nationals.
-On August 2, 2022, after trading outfielder Juan Soto and first baseman Josh Bell to the San Diego Padres, the Nationals called up Meneses from the Triple-A Rochester Red Wings, and he made his major league debut against the New York Mets.
+On January 13, 2022, Meneses signed a minor league contract with the Washington Nationals.
+On August 2, after trading outfielder Juan Soto and first baseman Josh Bell to the San Diego Padres, the Nationals called up Meneses from the Triple–A Rochester Red Wings, and he made his major league debut against the New York Mets.
 Meneses hit a home run off of Yoan López to lead off the seventh inning for his first major league hit.
-Meneses went 0 for 4 the next game, but subsequently embarked on an 11 game hitting streak, and continued to hit well throughout August, putting up a slash line of .354/.385/.626 and hitting seven home runs through his first 25 games in the majors.
+Meneses went 0–for–4 the next game, but subsequently embarked on an 11 game hitting streak, and continued to hit well throughout August, putting up a slash line of .354/.385/.626 and hitting seven home runs through his first 25 games in the majors.
 On September 1, Meneses hit a walk-off home run against the Oakland Athletics which gave the Nationals their first walk-off win of the year.
 On September 16, with the Nationals down 4–0 to the Miami Marlins, Meneses hit an inside-the-park home run and later scored the winning run in a 5–4 Washington victory.

 He finished the season batting .324 with a .367 on-base percentage, .563 slugging percentage, 13 home runs, and 34 RBI.
 Meneses was named to the MLB Pipeline All-Rookie Team.

+In July 2024, the Nationals optioned Meneses to Triple–A after he experienced struggles.
+In 76 total games for Washington, he slashed .231/.291/.302 with 3 home runs and 42 RBI.
+On November 4, Meneses was removed from the 40–man roster and sent outright to Rochester, but he rejected the assignment and elected free agency.

+New York Mets

+On November 21, 2024, Meneses signed a minor league contract with the New York Mets.
+He made 110 appearances for the Triple-A Syracuse Mets, slashing .265/.322/.447 with 11 home runs and 55 RBI.
+Meneses elected free agency following the season on November 6, 2025.

+Oakland Athletics

+On November 15, 2025, Meneses signed a minor league contract with the Athletics.